@event Tutorial

 }

-@event spacing(size) {
+@event size(type) {

-if size: small {
+if type: small {

 }

-el-if size: medium {
+el-if type: medium {

 }